procitec/sphinx-rst-table/tests/doc_test/doc_role_references/index.rst

 Example for a simple table
 ==========================

-.. tbl:tbl:: This is the Table title
+.. tbl:tbl:: This is a table title
     :columns: 2
-    :title:

     .. tbl:row::
         :id: ROW_1